 - 1. We have adopted comprehensive governance policies and procedures including our Code of Ethics, and Disclosure and Confidential Information Policy, among others, as well as Charters and position descriptions for our Board and Board committees; - 2.
-Our employees are asked to annually acknowledge our policies and procedures; - 3.
-We have instituted a whistleblower process for the confidential reporting of complaints; - 4.
+We regularly review our policies and procedures, including our ESG policy and objectives; - 3.
+Our employees are asked to annually acknowledge our policies and procedures; - 4.
+We have instituted a whistleblower process for the confidential reporting of complaints; - 5.
 We take a number of steps to facilitate independent judgement in the functioning of our Board, including having an independent Lead Director, holding in-camera sessions at our Board and committee meetings and establishing a special committee of independent directors to examine, review and negotiate our recent acquisitions.